This information explains follow-up care for women who have been treated for gynecologic cancer at Memorial Sloan Kettering (MSK).

 Early Follow-up Care

 Once your treatment ends, you will begin your follow-up care with your doctors at MSK.
 You may see different doctors at your follow-up visits.
 For instance, you may see your surgeon at the first visit.
 The next visit may be with your medical oncologist.
 If you had radiation therapy, you may see your radiation oncologist at the third visit.
-The purpose of these visits is to help you regain your health and to check for any new signs of cancer.

 At these visits, you will have tests such as a physical exam, a pelvic exam, a Pap smear, or blood work.
 Your doctor may also order other tests, such as scans and tumor markers.
 Tumor markers are blood tests that look for proteins that may show if the cancer has returned.Back to top